 A. The best product that we sell is our fold-out tent.
 The mattress allows 3 people to sleep in it, in addition, the tent has an annex supplied with it free of charge and this allows you to store camping equipment or install camp beds on the ground allowing more people to use the tent.
 Fold-out tents are suitable for people who want to bring a lot of equipment or who have larger families and need the extra space.

 A. This depends on how large your garage is.
 If you can fit a car in your garage, you will be able to fit a roof top tent in your garage too.

 A. There are tens if not hundreds of manufacturer’s worldwide, it would be a difficult task to trawl through all the specification sheets from every supplier offering to find the largest tent available on the market.
 The largest Mako56 tent is our fold out option.
 This tent measures 160cm wide and has an annex supplied at no extra cost.
 The annex adds considerable covered and waterproof space to the side of this tent.

 A. Following on from the last question, we do not know what the cheapest tent on the market is.
 However, our keenest priced tent is called Car Camper.
 Car Camper was the first tent we sold, and it is still our most popular one.
-It is priced at €1999 (at time of writing of this article) and with this tent you get all the usual accessories plus a solar panel, battery pack and lighting system.
+It is priced at €1999 (at the time of writing of this page) and with this tent, you get all the usual accessories plus a solar panel, battery pack and lighting system.
 It represents great value for money.